Sig Engineering - Part 1 - Solana's Gossip Protocol

 holds important data including the amount of time a received Pong

-message is valid for (i.e., when the node should send a new ping message) which is set to 1280
+message is valid for (i.e., when the node should send a new Ping

 seconds by default and the rate limit for how often to send Ping